FIX: DVD/CD Drive Error 19 on Windows 10

 2015-12-03_085722

-Wait for Windows to detect and reinstall your DVD/CD drive and its drivers.
-Once the DVD/CD drive and its drivers have been reinstalled, it should reappear in the DVD/CD-ROM Drives section of the Device Manager.
-At this point, restart your computer and check to see if the issue has been resolved.
+Wait for Windows to detect and reinstall your DVD/CD drive, including its drivers.
+Upon reinstallation, the drive should reappear in the DVD/CD-ROM Drives section of the Device Manager.
+Restart your computer and check if the issue has been resolved.

-Solution 3: Fix this issue by editing the registry
+Solution 3: Resolve this issue by modifying the registry.

-By far, the most popular fix for error 19 on a DVD/CD drive – or any other computer hardware, for that matter – is to delete a specific couple of values from your registry.
-Press the Windows Logo key + R. Type regedit into the Run dialog and press Enter to open the Registry Editor.
+The most common solution for error 19 on a DVD/CD drive, or any other computer hardware, is to remove specific values from your registry.
+Press the Windows Logo key + R, type ‘regedit‘ into the Run dialog, and hit Enter to open the Registry Editor.

 regedit - 1

-In the left pane of the Registry Editor, navigate to the following directory:
+In the Registry Editor’s left pane, navigate to the following directory:

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4D36E965-E325-11CE-BFC1-08002BE10318}

-If one or both of these values exist, delete them.
-Close the Registry Editor and restart your computer.
-When your computer boots up, check to see whether or not the issue has been resolved.
+If either or both of these values exist, delete them.
+Close the Registry Editor and reboot your computer.
+Upon restart, verify if the issue has been resolved.

 ABOUT THE AUTHOR